ansys/pyoptislang/doc/source/user_guide/launch.rst

   * The server is started locally by an optiSLang instance with the ``shutdown_on_finished`` parameter set to ``False``.
-  * The optiSLang instance is connected to a remote optiSLang server.
+  * The optiSLang instance is connected to a remote optiSLang server, that is not set to shutdown automatically when finished (``--shutdown-on-finished`` post argument was not used).

 To specify whether to automatically shut down the optiSLang server, you can use the